-First Four CDs of the series “Historic Organs of Oaxaca, Mexico” released by IOHIO
+First Five CDs of the series “Historic Organs of Oaxaca, Mexico” released by IOHIO

 Organ enthusiasts may now hear the Spanish-style baroque pipe organs of Oaxaca, Mexico in a series of live recordings that not only demonstrate the unique and brilliant character of the instruments but also provide exciting performances by distinguished organists.
 Experts have long recognized and appreciated these organs for their particular design as well as their distinctive sound.
 The seven organs that are now playable (out of 69 extant instruments or their remains in the state) have been featured variously in the eight International Organ and Early Music Festivals sponsored by the Instituto de Órganos Históricos de Oaxaca (IOHIO).
 However, except for Festival attendees, few organ lovers outside of Oaxaca have heard their voices.